 Named after the first prime minister of Mauritius, this is a popular attraction in Pamplemousses near Port Louis and the oldest botanical garden in the Southern Hemisphere.
 It is famous for its long pond of giant water lilies.
 Besides its giant water lilies, the garden also features spices, ebonies, sugar canes, and 85 varieties of palms from Central America, Asia, Africa and the islands around the Indian Ocean.
 Many trees have been planted by world leaders and royalty, including Princess Margaret, Indira Gandhi, François Mitterrand and Robert Mugabe.

-Tamarind Falls also commonly known as the 7 cascades or Tamarin falls, can be found in the south-west of Mauritius.
+Tamarind Falls also commonly known as the 7 cascades or Tamarin falls, can be found in the southwest of Mauritius.
 It has at least seven simultaneous waterfalls.
-The Tamarind Falls has a total height of 293 meter/961 feet and is the highest waterfall in Mauritius.
-The water is used for generating hydro-electric power and it has a reservoir.
+The Tamarind Falls has a total height of 293 meters/961 feet and is the highest waterfall in Mauritius.
+The water is used for generating hydroelectric power and it has a reservoir.
 You can find a variety of exotic plants and birds in the vicinity.
 There are a lot of activities you can do at Tamarind Falls.
-You can choose to go hiking or spend a full or a half day to go canyoning.
+You can choose to go hiking or spend a full or a half day going canyoning.
 It is recommended to use a guide.
 Bird watchers and nature lovers will enjoy the hike to these waterfalls.
 For those who aren’t afraid of heights and want to take a look down, it would be wise to lie on your stomach just near the edge of the waterfall.